Free Family Events in Orlando: January & February 2026

 Worth the Splurge: Paid Family Experiences in Orlando

-While this guide focuses on free family events, we know some experiences are worth budgeting for especially when they offer high-quality enrichment, creativity, or lasting memories.
+While this guide focuses on free family events, we know some experiences are worth budgeting for, especially when they offer high-quality enrichment, creativity, or lasting memories.
 Here are a few paid family experiences happening in January and February that many families find worth the investment.

 School Holiday Art Camp at the Orlando Museum of Art: A multi-day art camp held during the school holiday break where kids explore hands-on creative projects inspired by museum exhibitions.
 This is a great option for families looking for structured, screen-free enrichment during time off from school.

-Asian Lantern Festival: Lanterns at the Zoo: at the Central Florida Zoo & Botanical Gardens.
+Asian Lantern Festival: Lanterns at the Zoo at the Central Florida Zoo & Botanical Gardens.
 This immersive nighttime experience features glowing lantern displays, walk-through exhibits, and a magical after-dark atmosphere inside the zoo.
 While ticketed, many families consider this a special seasonal tradition.

 Central Florida Fair: Held annually at the Central Florida Fairgrounds, this family favorite includes rides, livestock exhibits, educational displays, and classic fair food.
 While admission and rides are ticketed, the fair often offers discount days and special promotions.